-Students will be able to demonstrate knowledge and competency in music industry business practices including marketing and promotion, characteristics of performance contracts and publishing, and entrepreneurship.
+Students will be able to demonstrate knowledge and competency in music industry business practices of performance contracts and publishing, and entrepreneurship.

 GP DLO 6: Pedagogy

 Students will be able to demonstrate knowledge and competency in applied lesson teaching techniques, rehearsal techniques and mentorship of developing musicians of various experience levels.